- Use resource sets to create a localized app.

 Creating and using a custom locale

 A "custom" locale is a language/region combination that the Android system image does not explicitly support.
-(For a list of supported locales in Android platforms see the Version Notes in the SDK tab).
 You can test how your application will run in a custom locale by creating a custom locale in the emulator.
 There are two ways to do this:

 - Use the Custom Locale application, which is accessible from the Application tab.
 (After you create a custom locale, switch to it by pressing and holding the locale name.)